-The JLSF’s previously approved strategic plan expired in 2017.
+The Junior League of San Francisco (JLSF) previously approved strategic plan expired in 2017.
 As a result, the Board has developed an updated 3 year plan that creates a roadmap to ensure that our membership’s energy, resources and time are focused in a manner that makes an impact in the community and that our members have a meaningful and engaging relationship with the JLSF.

 Regardless of what the journey looks like for each member, we want to ensure that the relationship with the League is engaging and meaningful.
 Through interviews, surveys, and anecdotal evidence of the board’s own experience, we understand that we, as the Junior League of San Francisco, must: